liqwang/CS209A-Project/README.md

 #### Documentations

 Documentations will later be generated in the format of JavaDoc directly from those JavaDoc embedded in the code.
 The code implements the basic methods all as generic, and users are expected to check the documents of those generic methods when encountering specific problems with the implementation of a specifc method (that is related to a certain abstraction, for example ``User``).

+You may check the official document of this engine on our GitHub website.

 ### Data Persistence